Healthier Loaded Baked Potato Soup

 5. Add the Dairy

+Remove pot from heat and let cool for 10-15 minutes.
 Add milk and greek yogurt.
 Stir well, but do not worry about any chunks that will be blended next.
-Let soup cool for 10-15 minutes.

 6. Transfer to the Blender

 Transfer to a blender in batches and blend until smooth, or use an immersion blender.
+Make sure to vent the blender to let out the pressure from the heat!
 Once blended, return the mixture to the pot and finally…

 7. Add the Bacon Pieces and Serve!